 Now, when it comes to real food, however, pulled pork might seem like a conundrum.
 Doesn’t it require barbecue sauce in order to cook properly, which is typically packed with preservatives and corn syrup and lots of other undesirables?

-There’s an on-going debate about whether or not pulled pork requires barbecue sauce, so this recipe delivers regardless of which you prefer.
+Besides, there’s an on-going debate about whether or not pulled pork even requires barbecue sauce, so this recipe delivers regardless of which method you prefer.

-If you believe pulled pork ain’t worth the bun it’s served on without that bold-smoky-saucy taste, then simply make your own barbecue sauce free of additives, preservatives, high fructose corn syrup, and other undesireables with our easy recipe.
+If you believe pulled pork ain’t worth the bun it’s served on without that bold-smoky-saucy taste, then simply make your own barbecue sauce with our easy recipe.
 Get the recipe for Bold & Smoky Barbecue Sauce here.

 If, however, you prefer your pulled pork unadulterated by sauce, then this recipe will serve up a wallop of flavor without any saucy distraction.

 This slow cooker pulled pork uses a spice rub to become fragrant and flavorful and exactly the essence of what slow cooker pulled pork ought to be, whether you add barbecue sauce or not.

 Also, if you want moistened meat but don’t want to make a barbecue sauce, just thicken the liquid from the slow cooker and add that to the shredded pork as desired.
 (See directions below.)